DISCOVER

 MATT WALLER

-Matt Waller, M.S. is the Associate Director for One Accord for Kids.
+Matt Waller, MS is the Director of Community Impact for One Accord for Kids.
 Matt and his wife, Jen, founded The Attic Foster Network, a Permian Basin based nonprofit that serves children and families of the local foster system and invites churches to do the same.
 Matt moved to Midland, with his family, to teach for Midland Classical Academy.
 Prior to that, Matt worked in Christian Camping.
 His emerging career in child welfare is a direct result of the West Texas grassroots movement to see the local community care for local foster children.
 Matt earned his undergraduate degree from Baylor University.
 He holds a graduate degree in nonprofit management and leadership from Walden University.